CONP-PCNO/conp-documentation/Documentation_displayed_on_the_portal/CONP_portal_tutorial.md

 ![portal_access_from_conp.ca](https://raw.githubusercontent.com/CONP-PCNO/conp-documentation/master/Documentation_displayed_on_the_portal/img/CONP_portal_tutorial_Portal_access_from_conp.ca.png)

-No login is required to access the CONP Portal but you will be asked to agree to its "Terms of Use" upon your first visit and these terms can always be accessed by clicking on "[Terms of Use](https://portal.conp.ca/faq#)" at the top-right of the Portal page.
+No login is required to access the CONP Portal but you will be asked to agree to its "Terms of Use" upon your first visit and these terms can always be accessed by clicking on the "Terms of Use" link at the top-right of the Portal page.

 ![terms_of_use](https://raw.githubusercontent.com/CONP-PCNO/conp-documentation/master/Documentation_displayed_on_the_portal/img/CONP_portal_tutorial_Terms_of_use.png)